logaretm/vee-validate/docs/migration.md

 For more information, see [Persisting Provider State](./guide/forms.md#persisting-provider-state)

+### Renamed: ValidationObserver `passes` slot prop method

+The method `passes` was used to trigger validation before submitting and only submits if the form is valid, because it will be confusing with `passed` boolean slot prop, it is now renamed to `handleSubmit` which makes it clear and explicit.

 ## Migrating from 2.x to 3.0

 vee-validate 3.0 introduced a lot of breaking changes due to the deprecation of the main outlet of its validation, the `v-validate` directive was removed due to many design choices that wasn't suitable for the library moving forward.
 You should treat `3.x` as a different library and read the documentation carefully, however these are some pointers towards more of the significant changes.